adarshk/data-sources/README.md

 # Data Sources

-Some data sources that I have collected.
+Some data sources that I have come across.

 **Child mortality**